RubixML/ML/README.md

 ---
 ### Neural Network
-A number of the Estimators in Rubix are implemented as a computational graph commonly referred to as a Neural Network due to its inspiration from the human brain.
-Neural Nets are trained using an iterative process called Gradient Descent and use Backpropagation (sometimes called Reverse Mode Autodiff) to calculate the gradient of each parameter in the network.
+A number of the Estimators in Rubix are implemented as a Neural Network under the hood.
+Neural nets are trained using an iterative supervised learning process called Gradient Descent with Backpropagation (also called *Reverse Mode Autodiff*) that repeatedly takes small steps towards minimizing a supplied cost function.
+Networks can have an arbitrary number of intermediate computational layers called *hidden* layers.
+Hidden layers can perform a number of tasks such as feature detection, normalization, and regularization.

-The [Multi Layer Perceptron](#multi-layer-perceptron) and [MLP Regressor](#mlp-regressor) are both neural networks capable of being built with an almost limitless combination of [Hidden layers](#hidden) employing various Activation Functions.
-The strength of deep neural nets (with 1 or more hidden layers) is its diversity in handling large amounts of data.
-In general, the deeper the neural network, the better it will perform.
+The [Multi Layer Perceptron](#multi-layer-perceptron) and [MLP Regressor](#mlp-regressor) are examples of multi layer neural networks capable of being built with a limitless combination of [Hidden layers](#hidden).
+The strength of deep neural nets (those with 1 or more hidden layers) are their ability to handle complex problems and large amounts of data.
+In general, the deeper the network, the better it will perform.

+In addition to the multi layer networks, there are single layer networks that are designed to handle less complex problems with linear solutions.
+For example, both [Logistic Regression](#logistic-regression) and [Adaline](#adaline) are implemented as single layer networks under the hood.
+Single layer networks use a single output layer with no hidden layers.

 ### Activation Functions
 The input to a node in the network is sometimes passed through an Activation Function (sometimes referred to as a *transfer* function) which determines its output behavior.
 In the context of a biologically inspired neural network, the activation function is an abstraction representing the rate of action potential firing of a neuron.